State independent contextuality advances one-way communication: Introduction

-In this article, we provide a new perspective to quantum contextuality by showing every proof of KS contextuality gives an advantage over classical system in communication.
-We introduce a family of one-way communication tasks, which we refer to as \textit{vertex equality problem}, based on the orthogonal graph of every SIC set.
-We consider two different scenarios: (I) \textit{communication in bounded dimension} where the dimension of the communicated system (classical or quantum) is restricted, and (II) \textit{oblivious communication} upon the constraint that certain information about the sender's input is not revealed in communication.
-In the former, it is shown that, for every SIC set, quantum communication provides an advantage over classical.
-The later contributes to the central result of this article.
-We first demonstrate a general framework for oblivious communication (OC) and provide a method to obtain classical optimal bounds.
-We show that quantum strategies based on each KS set always outperforms classical communication.
-Significantly, OC does not impose restriction on the dimensional of the communicated system.
+This article provides a new perspective to quantum contextuality by showing every set of vectors that constitutes a logical proof of KS contextuality entails advantage in communication tasks over classical system.
+We begin by describing a general framework of one-way communication (or distributed computation) task in two distinct scenarios.
+These two are: (I) \textit{communication in bounded dimension} where the dimension of the communicated system (classical or quantum) is restricted to certain value, and (II) \textit{oblivious communication} upon the constraint that certain information about the sender's input is unrevealed in communication.
+As the later remains largely unexplored, we provide a method to obtain optimal bounds on the success probability of oblivious communication (OC) tasks in classical communication.
+Moving to the central part of the article we introduce a family of one-way communication tasks, which we refer to as \textit{vertex equality problem}, based on the orthogonal graphs of vector sets with SIC property.
+We show that quantum communication comprised of every KS set of vectors outperforms classical communication in both the aforementioned scenarios.
+While the result holds for any SIC proof involving rank-one projectors in the former scenario, we extend this result for the simplest SIC proof in the later scenario.
+Significantly, OC does not impose any restriction on the dimension of the communicated system.
 This implies that even unbounded classical resource cannot reproduce quantum contextual statistics satisfying certain oblivious conditions.
-We explicitly derive the optimal classical strategies for Cabello-Estebaranz-GarciaAlcaine (CEG-18) \cite{Cabello99} and Yu-Oh (YO-13) \cite{YO12} vector sets in both the aforementioned scenarios.
-However, we provide the general analytical expression for the same applicable to any SIC set.
-The robustness of quantum communication against white noise is studied.
-Finally, we show that any advantage over classical channel in OC implies preparation contextuality.
-Our results suggest that, any SIC set can be a resource in semi-device independent quantum key distribution \cite{qkd}, randomness generation \cite{rc} and other information processing.
+We explicitly derive the optimal classical strategies for the vertex equality problem pertaining to Cabello-Estebaranz-GarciaAlcaine (CEG-18) \cite{Cabello99} and Yu-Oh (YO-13) \cite{YO12} vector sets.
+Nevertheless, we provide the analytical expression of the optimal success probability in classical communication, applicable to a general vertex equality problem.
+We also study the robustness of quantum communication advantage with respect to white noise and discuss the applicability of quantum contextuality in semi-device independent information processing \cite{qkd,rc}.
+Besides, we generalize the observation made in \cite{Spekkens09} that preparation contextuality is necessary for advantage in OC over classical channel.